xiaochenx/phase-3-building-nested-hashes-code-along-part-2/README.md

 - Access and manipulate data in nested hashes

-## Epic Tragedy Returned
+## Introduction

 We are going to continue with our previous example of Shakespearean works.
-This time, we will spare you the literature lesson - the nested hashes of characters are provided this time.
+This time, we will spare you the literature lesson — the nested hashes of characters are provided this time.
 Your task will be to access and modify those hashes.

 ## Instructions